-The Company has a 50% ownership interest in an entity (the "LSC Entity") initially formed to acquire life settlement contracts, with AmTrust owning the remaining 50%.
+The Company had a 50% ownership interest in an entity (the "LSC Entity") initially formed to acquire life settlement contracts.
 The LSC Entity used the contributed capital to pay premiums and purchase policies.
 A life settlement contract is a contract between the owner of a life insurance policy and a third party who obtains the ownership and beneficiary rights of the underlying life insurance policy.
 The LSC Entity has a 30% non-controlling equity interest in the limited partnership managed by a third party.
-As of December 31, 2021, the LSC Entity directly held one life settlement contract.
-The life settlement contract is accounted for using the fair value method.

-The Company's equity interest in the LSC Entity as of December 31, 2021, was \$29,758.
-For the year ended December 31, 2021, the Company recorded equity in earnings (losses) from the LSC Entity of \$2,336, made contributions of \$2,930, and received distributions of \$370.
+The Company's equity interest in the LSC Entity as of December 31, 2022, and 2021, was \$0 and \$29,758, respectively.
+For the years ended December 31, 2022, and 2021, the Company recorded equity in earnings (losses) from the LSC Entity of \$0 and \$2,336, respectively, made contributions of \$0 and \$2,930, respectively, and received distributions of \$2,142 and \$370, respectively.
+During 2022, the Company sold its interest in the LSC Entity for \$14,626 and incurred a loss on sale of \$12,990.